-- Purely through being a divorced mom who stripped to make ends meet and later climbed her way through a crazy-tough old school system, safe to say that back in the day, Martel was a bad-arse who could legitimately handle herself.
+- Ring Oldies: Purely through being a divorced mom who stripped to make ends meet and later climbed her way through a crazy-tough old school system, safe to say that back in the day, Martel was a bad-arse who could legitimately handle herself.
 When she was sixteen years old, she approached Grizzly Smith (father of Jake Roberts) and asked him to teach her how to wrestle; he told her to come back when she was 21.
 Five years later, Sherri came back and declared that she was 21 and had a year of training under her belt, so Smith went upstairs and then came down and told Sherri to report to the Fabulous Moolah’s training camp.

-- Speak Now or Forever Hold Your Peace: Her nuptials were cut short when the Colonel's philandering got exposed, and Madusa put Sherri through a table — which was also the one carrying the hors-d'oeuvres.
+- Speak Now or Forever Hold Your Peace: Her nuptials were cut short when the Colonel was caught heating on her, and Madusa put her through a table — which was also the one carrying the hors-d'oeuvres.

-- Spiritual Successor: Sherri fit the mold of the female manager who isn't afraid to mix it up or take punishment: namely Baby Doll (Nickla Ann Roberts) or, more recently, Heel Melina.
+- Spiritual Successor: Sherri fits the mold of the female manager who isn't afraid to mix it up or take punishment: Baby Doll (Nickla Ann Roberts) or Melina in the modern era.

-- Unholy Matrimony: As the only female heel in WWF, she had this effect on other heels—even the moribund Paul Bearer ("That's more animated than I've ever seen him; he's almost alive").
-One dude who wasn't buying was Andre: Sherri was among the managers who competed for his attention in a hotel bar, only to receive a spanking from the Giant.
+- Unholy Matrimony: As the only women in WWF's rogues gallery, she had this effect on heels—even the moribund Paul Bearer ("That's more animated than I've ever seen him; he's almost alive").
+One person who wasn't buying was André: Sherri was among the managers who competed for his attention in a hotel bar, only to receive a spanking from the giant.

 - Unlimited Wardrobe:

-- She wore a white Pocahontas getup for her matches with Tatanka.
+- She wore a white, low-cut Pocahontas outfit for her matches with Tatanka.

 - After Luna called her out for a fight, Sherri, rocking an afro and a pantsuit, kicked her right in the throat.